top of page

 Lwin had an air of shyness yet of confidence; he possessed an element of self-assuredness which was rare to see at his young age of eighteen.
 His hobbies included playing badminton and video games on his mobile phone, as that is the primary device he has.
 He mentioned spending time on his own.
 Naturally, I pressed him for more details with caution, and he revealed that he had a passion for writing; he wrote stories just for himself.
 As we moved on from this topic, I asked him about his aspirations, and he paused—coming up with a very concise and sanguine answer.
 He wanted to join a science organisation anywhere in the world as a mechanical engineer, adding with a wistful smile that he ultimately wants to move back home to Yangon.

 We came to an end with Lwin talking about wanting to do well in exams, enjoy his free time and take a break from studying.
-As we laughed over his last point, I could relate, as I was in the final week of my dissertation, he was keen to live his future, yet he wanted to pause just to enjoy life in the moment.
+As we laughed over his last point, I could relate - he was keen to live his future, yet he wanted to pause just to enjoy life in the moment.

 *Safe Child Thailand’s General Education Diploma (GED) programme